mcchannigan/react-help-screen/src/assets/admin.md

 * __Require email address:__ If checked, students with no email address on file will be omitted from results.
 * __Include unsubscribed emails:__ If checked, students who have unsubscribed from mass emails at your campus will be included in the results.
 By default, unsubscribed students will not appear in any reports.
 * __Min, Max Grad Date:__ Set a range of minimum and maximum grad date.
 The grad date is checked against the student-reported grad date that is stored in Banner.
-* __NONUH Employer Default Password:__ Users with access level 3 or lower can modify the default NONUH employer password at their campus.
-Changing the default password will affect all subsequent NONUH employer password resets, but not any employer passwords that have previously been set to the default.

 ## Add/Edit Employer & Department Data